 He was given a 30-year minimum term.

 Court documents revealed Say called his wife after the killings and said: "I have killed your children.
-Come and get the bodies."'England will see'
+Come and get the bodies."

 Say, originally from Ivory Coast, killed his children a day after receiving an eviction notice from the council.

 Because his wife had moved out of the flat with the children he was no longer entitled to live there.

 Police said the children were awake when they were attacked and had put up a struggle as they had suffered "defence wounds".